JaneJeon/bazaar-backend/docs/api.md

 When a user accesses a page of form `/users/reset/:token`, a PATCH request should be sent to this endpoint (containing the exact same `:token` value) to reset the user's password.
 Param `password` is expected (the new password).
 On success, returns a 200.

+### <a name="myart"></a>GET `/users/:userId/arts`

+Returns all of the art for a user.
+Also used for profile.
+Optionally can pass an `after` for pagination.

-### <a name="createpicture"></a>POST `/pictures`
+### <a name="createpicture"></a>POST `/users/:userId/pictures`

 This endpoint is used to upload a picture.
 The request body should be sent as multi-part form data, instead of JSON.
-Params `title` and `picture` are expected, and you can optionally also pass `description`.
-The `picture` field should be the field with the actual picture file.
+Params `title` and `picture` are expected, and you can optionally also pass `description` (from which hashtags are parsed), `price`, and `medium`.
+The `pictures` field should contain the picture file(s).

 Upon success, returns a 201 with a JSON object representing the user, which contains the fields `id`, `title`, `description`, and `url`.
 The `url` is the link to the actual picture hosted online.

+The `:userId` currently doesn't matter, BUT you are required to pass user information (i.e. user must be logged in and you gotta send over a cookie) since the art created is linked to that user!

-### <a name="discover"></a>GET `/pictures/explore`
+### <a name="discover"></a>GET `/users/:userId/arts/explore`

-This is the "discover page" that returns pictures that a user might want to see.
-Currently, it does not require the user authentication cookie, and it only returns the most recent pictures in anti-chronological order.
+This is the "discover page" that returns pictures "curated" for the user.
+Hence, you are required to pass user information.
+Currently, it returns the most recent pictures in anti-chronological order.

 It returns a maximum of 15 pictures.
 If you want to load more, you can include the `after` parameter indicating the `id` of the last seen picture (i.e. the `id` of the last object in the pictures array returned).